 Parents and children should take a moment together to become familiar with the issues addressed in this section.
-For guidance on a particular topic, please contact the Dean of Secondary Education (jelmore@roscoe.esc14.net, 766-3327), the Dean of Elementary Education (theaps@roscoe.esc14.net, 766-3323), or the Dean of Early Childhood Education (delmore@roscoe.esc14.net, 766-2220).
+For guidance on a particular topic, please contact the Principal of Secondary Education (barellano@roscoe.esc14.net, 766-3327).

 Absences/Attendance

 Regular school attendance is essential.
 Absences from class may result in serious disruption of a student's education.
 The student and parent should avoid unnecessary absences.